Check Image Quality

 B: Enter the width or height of the size you want your image to be in inches.
 The corresponding side (width or height) will change automatically showing you the resulting sizes that your image can be printed.

 C: Will show you the resulting ppi.
-If your ppi is below 180, the result will be a poor quality print.
-If this is the case then select a new image size until the results is greater than 180 ppi.
+If your ppi is below 150, this could result in a poor quality print.
+If this is the case then select a new image size until the results is greater than 150 ppi or greater.
 The higher the ppi the better the print quality.

-Please note: if your desired image dimensions differ from what is indicated in row 'B' above; cropping or sampling may be required.
+Please note: if your desired image dimensions differ from what is indicated in row 'B' above; cropping may be required.

 Print size versus Image size